Gluten-Free Estonia

 You may have guessed it, I am from Estonia.
-My gluten-free Estonia experience started when I was travelling home in December 2019, having just received my coeliac disease diagnosis here in the UK.
+My gluten-free Estonian experience started when I was travelling home in December 2019, having just received my coeliac disease diagnosis here in the UK.
 I am very glad that I managed to travel then, with everything happening in 2020, as I had to cancel two trips to Estonia.
-So, this blog post is a mix of my first ever gluten-free travel experience to my home country and an update from a few years later.
+So, this blog post is a mix of my first-ever gluten-free travel experience to my home country and updates from years later.

 Gluten free on a plane